 Odda Smelteverk, Industrial heritage site in Odda, Norway.

 The facility was founded in 1906 by British companies and began operations in 1908.
-It grew to become the world's largest cyanamide production facility by 1912.
+By 1912 it had grown into the world's largest cyanamide production site, reflecting the speed of industrialization that reshaped this part of Norway.

 The community of curious travelers